phihung0707/Jenkins-Practice/README.md

 Folder Structure
  - resources - Jenkins Library Resources (External libraries may load adjunct files from a resources/ directory using the libraryResource step)
  - vars - Jenkins Libarary Scripts (Only entire pipelines can be defined in shared libraries as of this time.
 This can only be done in vars/*.groovy, and only in a call method.
 Only one Declarative Pipeline can be executed in a single build, and if you attempt to execute a second one, your build will fail as a result.)
- - training - Include a guide to implementing ci flow with Groovy script.
+ - training - Include some groovy templates to implementing ci/cd flow with Groovy script.

 # What you'll learn
 - Understand the basics of the Jenkins architecture.